Punktum-dk/epp-service-specification/README.md

 The default behavior of the EPP `create host` command as described in [RFC:5732], will attach the client-ID (`CLID`) of the authenticated party to the created host object.

 The `create host` command will be limited in that sense that it will not be possible to create a host object, which is subordinate to a domain name (superordinate), which is sponsored by another registrar.

+This mean that the association with the registrar is based on the administrative model.

 This limitation will only be enforced for domain names under the `.dk` TLD.
 Domain names under other TLDs will not be subject to this limitation.

 As for the `create domain` and `create contact` commands (above) the default behaviour can be defined in RP.
 Where the option "registrant management", will create host objects sponsored by DK Hostmaster instead of the registrar.